melowntech/vts-browser-js/README.md

 ### Our CDN

-The most easy way to link The VTS Browser JS Library is to use the latest build (or specific version) from our CDN network.
+The easiest way to link The VTS Browser JS Library is to use the latest build (or specific version) from Melown Technologies CDN.

 ```html
 <link rel="stylesheet"